aircode610/Qlankr/README.md

 ## Usage

-### Step 1 — Index your repository
+### Step 1 — Create a project and index your repository

-On first launch, enter your GitHub repository URL.
+After signing up, create a project and enter your GitHub repository URL.
 Qlankr clones the repo, runs `gitnexus analyze`, and builds the knowledge graph.
 This takes a few minutes and is one-time per repository.
 Once done, the graph is visible in the UI and the repository is ready for analysis.

 ### Step 2 — Analyze a pull request